 - How and on the basis of which criteria do we evaluate ourselves?

-- And how and on the basis of which criteria does our environment (e.g. our employer, our customers, other investors, the public, our partner, etc.) evaluate us?
+- And how and on the basis of which criteria do our environment (e.g. our employer, our customers, other investors, the public, our partner, etc.) evaluate us?

-- Where are there similarities and where are there differences?
+- Where are their similarities, and where are their differences?

 Then we should ask ourselves how we feel when we do something that fits our own inner scorecard but deviates from external evaluation schemes.
 Perhaps a feeling of discomfort is one of the more innocuous descriptions.
 So do we really understand our motivation to do certain things well enough?